Even the smallest organization has a lot to gain from a certified Environmental Management System (EMS)

 10 Reasons Why ISO 14001 Compliance Matters to SMEs

-While helping to preserve our environment, here are 10 more reasons why ISO 14001 compliance is important not only to big businesses but to both small and medium-sized businesses alike.
+While helping to preserve our environment is a given, here are ten more reasons why being ISO 14001 certified is important to big businesses and small and medium-sized businesses alike.

-1. Recognized reputation as an environmentally responsible business and you have the internationally-recognized Certificate to prove it,
+- Recognized reputation as an environmentally responsible business, and you have the internationally recognized Certificate to prove it,

-4. Improved ability to respond to regulatory compliance issues with an improved relationship with the regulatory authorities as a consequence,
+- Improved ability to respond to regulatory compliance issues with an improved relationship with the regulatory authorities, as a consequence,

-5. Reduced cost of Environmental Incidents as you have a system in place to prevent their recurrence,
+- Reduced the cost of Environmental Incidents as you have a system in place to prevent their recurrence,

-6. Reduced downtime and the costs of disruption to operations because of fewer Environmental Incidents and, when they occur, they are dealt with systematically and efficiently,
+- Reduced downtime and the costs of disruption to operations because of fewer Environmental Incidents, and when they occur, they are dealt with systematically and efficiently,

-7. Reduced cost of insurance premiums as insurance companies recognise that certified businesses make fewer, and less costly, claims,
+- Reduced cost of insurance premiums as insurance companies recognize that certified businesses make fewer and less costly claims,

-8. Peer recognition for having achieved an international benchmark, which in turn influences current and potential customers who are concerned about their social responsibilities)
+- Peer recognition for having achieved an international benchmark, which in turn influences current and potential customers who are concerned about their social responsibilities),

-9. Improved scoring in pre-tender documents (especially from public sector organizations): helps ensure that your organization gets a chance to compete with established businesses.
+- Improved scoring in pre-tender documents (especially from public sector organizations): helps ensure your organization can compete with established businesses, and

-10. Reduced fines if prosecuted as your certification constitutes objective evidence to a court of the seriousness with which environmental aspects are treated.
+- Reduced fines if prosecuted as your certification constitutes objective evidence of the seriousness with which environmental aspects are treated.

-So, if you don't have a certification to ISO 14001:2015, or you need ‘ammunition’ to persuade your colleagues, you now have 10 good reasons where the financial benefits, as well as the practical ones, can be calculated.
+So, you need certification to ISO 14001:2015 or 'ammunition' to persuade your colleagues.
+In that case, you now have ten good reasons for which the financial benefits, as well as the practical ones, can be calculated.
 Your staff and your customers will thank you for it.

 Resource Planning

-ISO 14001 compliance places a strong emphasis on resource planning, which involves identifying, managing, and optimizing the use of resources within an organization.
+ISO 14001 compliance strongly emphasizes resource planning, which involves identifying, managing, and optimizing resource use within an organization.

-It can help your organization to incorporate sustainable energy solutions into your resource planning strategies by helping you find ways to reduce your energy consumption, improve waste minimization, and find alternative energy sources to fuel your business operations, among other things.
+It can help your organization incorporate sustainable energy solutions into your resource planning strategies by reducing energy consumption, improving waste minimization, and identifying alternative energy sources to fuel your business operations, among other things.

 Supply Chain

-ISO 14001’s comprehensive approach to environmental management can have a significant effect throughout the supply chain.
-It can help your organization address environmental concerns not only within your operations but also in those of your suppliers and partners.
-A green supply chain that conforms with the requirements of ISO 14001 ensures that commitment to sustainability is shared among business partners from the start to the end.
+ISO 14001's comprehensive approach to environmental management can have a significant effect throughout the supply chain.
+It can help your organization address environmental concerns within your operations and those of your suppliers and partners.
+A green supply chain that meets ISO 14001 requirements ensures that sustainability commitment is shared among business partners from start to finish.

 Procurement

-Green procurement, the practice of purchasing environmentally responsible products and services, also works well with ISO 14001.
-Your organization can use this standard to set criteria for sustainable suppliers and promote environment-friendly procurement practices.
+Green procurement - the practice of purchasing environmentally responsible products and services - also aligns well with ISO 14001.
+Your organization can use this standard to set criteria for sustainable suppliers and promote environmentally friendly procurement practices.

-These can include buying from eco-certified suppliers, prioritizing the use of local materials or suppliers, and considering the lifecycle of products from production to use and disposal to ensure that they align with sustainability goals.
+These can include buying from eco-certified suppliers, prioritizing local materials and suppliers, and considering the lifecycle of products — from production through use to disposal — to ensure they align with sustainability goals.

 Manufacturing